My Blog Page

 BIRTHDAY SUNSET 2.3.21

 For my birthday after work, I treated myself to a particular store at the mall 5 minutes from home by car.
 Henna Shoppe is where I purchase my candles and incense.
 Upon leaving I marveled at this sunset while getting ready to head home.
-One of the beautiful things I appreciate is sunset time in AZ.
+One of the beautiful things I appreciate is sunset time in Arizona.
 This was my special birthday sunset, a happy way to end the evening.

 KOREAN CORNDOGS?
 1.12.21

 Two Hands Seoul in downtown Mesa is five-star naughty eats!
 This isn’t on our healthy diet by any means but oh so yummy.
 Their menu includes a choice of sausage, potato or cheese center with six different coatings to choose from and various sauce toppers.
-It’s a bit west of my drive home from work but the curious “Foody” in me needed to experience this after having seen a news blurb about the place.
+It’s a bit west of my drive home from work but the curious “Foody” in me needed to experience this after having read a news article about the place.
 I wasn’t disappointed.
 The food is tasty and made to order.
 The restaurant was clean, fast, friendly and many patrons were in and out.
 Will be back when in the area and crave a corn dog!

 KICKS RETIRED 1.2.21